UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

   * I tried to explain myself – **which was a bad idea**. [antecedent is a clause]

 The restrictive/ascriptive distinction does not affect the UD analysis: all RCs are analyzed with the `acl:relcl` relation.

+<span style='color:red; font-weight:bold'>DZ: Did we reach a consensus about clausal antecedents?
+There is the fundamental issue that `acl` must depend on a nominal.
+I would prefer something like `parataxis:relcl` or `advcl:relcl` over `acl:relcl` in these cases.</span>

 ???, even if the antecedent is clausal: